openvinotoolkit/openvino/docs/ops/movement/Roll_7.md

 **Category**: data movement operation

-**Short description**: *Roll* operation shifts elements of a tensor along specified axes.
+**Short description**: The *Roll* operation shifts elements of a tensor along specified axes.

-**Detailed description**: *Roll* produces a tensor with the same shape as the first input tensor and with elements shifted along dimensions specified in *axes* tensor.
-The shift size is specified in *shift* input tensor.
+**Detailed description**: *Roll* produces a tensor with the same shape as the first input tensor and with elements shifted along dimensions specified in the *axes* tensor.
+The shift size is specified in the *shift* input tensor.
 Elements that are shifted beyond the last position will be added in the same order starting from the first position.

 Example 1. *Roll* output with `shift` = 1, `axes` = 0: